Us History Essay

 Directions: The following question requires you to construct a coherent essay that integrates your interpretation of Documents A-1 and your knowledge of the period referred to in the question.
 In your essay, you should strive to support your assertions both by citing key pieces of evidence from the documents and by drawing on your knowledge of the period.

-1. "By the 1850's the Constitution, originally framed as an instrument of national unity, had become a source of sectional discord and tension and ultimately contributed to the failure of the union it had …show more content…
+1. "By the 1850's the Constitution, originally framed as an instrument of national unity, had become a source of sectional discord and tension and ultimately contributed to the failure of the union it had created." …show more content…

 Source: William Lloyd Garrison, The United States Constitution (1852)

 "We charge . . . that [the Constitution] was formed at the expense of human liberty, by a profligate surrender of principle, and to this hour is cemented with human blood . . . .

 "To the argument, that the words slaves' and 'slavery' are not to be found in the Constitution, and therefore that it was never intended to give any protection or countenance to the slave system, it is sufficient to reply, that though no such words are contained in the instrument, other words were used, intelligently and specifically, to meet the necessities of slavery. . . .

 "Three millions of the American people are crushed under the American Union!
 They are held as slaves, trafficked as merchandise, registered as goods and chattels!
 The government gives them no protection-the government is their enemy, the government keeps them in chains!
 The Union which grinds them to the dust rests upon us, and with them we will struggle to overthrow it!
 The Constitution which subjects them to hopeless bondage is one that we cannot swear to support.
 Our motto is, 'No Union with Slave holders.' . . .
 We separate from